SelfCF: A Simple Framework for Self-supervised Collaborative Filtering: Related Work

 \subsection{Collaborative Filtering}

-To tackle information overload and information asymmetry problems in e-commerce platforms, recommender systems are proposed to provide personalized item recommendations.
 CF is a typical and prevalent technique adopted in modern recommender systems~\cite{ying2018graph}.
 The core concept is that similar users tend to have similar tastes on items.
 To tackle the data sparsity and scalability of CF, more advanced method, Matrix Factorization (MF), decomposes the original sparse matrix to low-dimensional matrices with latent factors/features and less sparsity.
 To learn informative and compressed latent features, deep learning based models are further proposed for recommendation~\cite{wang2015collaborative, he2017neural, zhang2019deep}.

-With the emerge of graph convolutional networks (GCNs), which generalize convolutional neural networks (CNNs) on graph-structured data, GCN-based CF is widely researched recently~\cite{berg2018graph, ying2018graph, wang2019neural}.
+With the emerge of graph convolutional networks (GCNs), which generalize convolutional neural networks (CNNs) on graph-structured data~\cite{zhou2023inductive, liu2023m2gcn, zhang2023dual}, GCN-based CF is widely researched recently~\cite{berg2018graph, ying2018graph, wang2019neural, zhou2022layer, zhou2022tale, zhou2023enhancing}.
 The user-item interaction matrix naturally can be treated as a bipartite graph.
 GCN-based CF takes advantage of fusing both high-order information and the inherent graph structure.
 GCNs are used to propagate information using the normalized adjacency matrix and aggregate information from neighbors via the nonlinear activation and linear transformation layers.
-He \textit{et al.} \cite{he2020lightgcn} simplified the GCNs architecture by removing the feature transformation as well as nonlinear activation layers as they impose negative effect on recommendation performance.
-In~\cite{chen2020revisiting}, the authors added a residual preference learning on GCN and obtained better recommendation performance.
+He \textit{et al.} \cite{he2020lightgcn} simplify the GCNs architecture by removing the feature transformation as well as nonlinear activation layers as they impose negative effect on recommendation performance.
+In~\cite{chen2020revisiting}, the authors add a residual preference learning on GCN and obtain better recommendation performance.